ake-persson/pepa/README.md

 - Add proper error checking and HTTP error codes
 - Add support for importing Grains when running as a Pillar plugin
 - Add a separate validation tool for input and output using YAML/JSON schema
+- Add logfile and/ or support for Syslog

 # License #